branaway/Japid/readme.txt

 2. Features

 - templates are strongly typed.
-Each template must declare the arguments it takes.
+A template must declare the arguments it takes.
-- transformed to Java for best possible performance
+- transformed to Java for best possible performance.
-- a clear Java object model for templates
+- a clear Java object model for templates.
 - expression lanaguage is plain Java.
 - templates are precompiled to Java, with commandline tool integrated with play command

-3. The performace
+3. The performance

 Some rough numbers: